Answers to the Index questions automatically justify to the Top of page.

 phone connection setup done,

-1) (Preferred) Take the Phone in the TEL port offhook and
+1) (Preferred) Take the Phone in the TEL port offhook

 2) press and hold the Program